-- We strongly recommend bench testing your lights BEFORE you mount them to your ride.
+- We strongly recommend bench testing your lights BEFORE you mount them to your vehicle.
 While we test every light strip and controller before shipping, bench testing your lights will eliminate the possibility of any problems with the lights or controller before mounting.
 Also,the process of bench testing gives you an opportunity to understand the wiring system without interference of other wires, connectors and cables already on your ride.
 Bench testing takes 10 or 15 minutes.
 It's simple to do and can potentially save you hours of time and frustration down the road.
 Please take our advice.
 Bench test your LEDs and controller before mounting.

 Attaching Boogey Lights® LEDs

 - Determine where you want to place your LEDs.
 Make sure you are giving some thought to where the wires will be run to power your lights.
 Depending on the type of vehicle (large motor home or commercial semi truck), you may want to wrap the power lead wires in plastic split-loom to protect these power lead wires from chaffing.

 - If you need to cut the LEDs, do so before you mount them.
 Make sure you cut the LED strip in the appropriate place.
 Cutting in the wrong place will damage the LED strip.